 Payday loans are legalised in 37 states and illegal in 13 states.
 Among the states where payday loans are legal, the biggest markets for payday lending are California, Texas, and Nevada.

 Every state has different laws and statutes surrounding payday lending.
 This is because it depends on how each consumer protection office handles high-risk borrowing.

-If you’re unsure whether your state allows payday loans, you should find information about payday lending regulations in your state in this guide.
+If you’re unsure whether your state allows payday loans, you should find information about payday lending regulations in your state in this table:

 In Which States Are Payday Loans Legal?